 Various techniques are used to minimise the exposure of the heart to radiation.
-One technique is to hold a deep breath while radiation is delivered, as this expands the lungs and moves the heart away from the chest wall.
-To more accurately maintain a deep inspiration breath hold, some centres are using the Elekta Active Breathing Coordinator (ABC) device.
+One technique is to voluntarily hold a deep breath for 20-30 seconds while the radiation is delivered, as this expands the lungs and moves the heart away from the radiation field.
+Pre-treatment assessment of lung capacity and breathing patterns is carried out and the patient is given instruction on breath-holding for the required time.

-Using the Elekta Breathing Co-ordinator, patients are taught to take a measured deep breath and hold it for up to 20 seconds at a time while the radiation dose is delivered.
-This may expand the lung sufficiently to move the heart out of the radiation field.
-Using the Elekta machine, patients can monitor their own breathing and the machine links to the linear accelerator ensuring that the radiation dose is only delivered when optimal breath hold is reached and maintained.
+To accurately maintain a deep inspiration breath hold, some centres use an active breathing co-ordinator device.
+Using this, patients are taught to take and hold a measured deep breath while the radiation dose is delivered.
+Using this method, patients can monitor their own breathing and the machine links to the linear accelerator ensuring that the radiation dose is only delivered when optimal breath hold is reached and maintained.

 What's new in radiotherapy?

 Dr. Maria Pearse’s radiation therapy presentation from 2016's Australasian Breast Congress Consumer Day.